Randomized methods for dynamical low-rank approximation: Introduction

 \subsubsection{The rangefinder algorithm}

 The idea of using a randomized subspace iteration for finding the range goes back to \cite{rokhlin2010randomized}.
 Quickly after, the \textit{powered randomized rangefinder} algorithm was proposed and analyzed in \cite{halko2011finding}, and the algorithm is now simply called rangefinder or HMT.
 This algorithm solves the problem of approximating the range of a matrix $A \in \Rmn$ with a prescribed target rank $r$ and oversampling parameter $p$.
-More precisely, it aims to find a matrix $Q \in \R^{m \times (r+p)}$ with orthogonal columns such that
+More precisely, the rangefinder computes a matrix $Q \in \R^{m \times (r+p)}$ with orthonormal columns such that

 The rangefinder algorithm consists of the following steps: \begin{enumerate} \item Draw a random Gaussian matrix $\Omega \in \R^{n \times (r+p)}$. \item Compute the product: $B = A \Omega$. \item Extract the range: $Q = \mathrm{orth}(B)$. \end{enumerate} The algorithm scales particularly well since it only requires the application of $A$ to $r+p$ random vectors.
 The range is then extracted from the resulting tall and skinny $m \times (r+p)$ matrix $B$.
 The approximation can be improved by performing a few power iterations, which we summarize as follows: